maulikdave-fh/security/README.md

 8. Maven Dependency Check plugin - https://mvnrepository.com/artifact/org.owasp/dependency-check-maven/7.1.0
 9. ZAP (Zed Attack Proxy) - Open source tool to identify vulnerabilities during testing phase
 10. Spring Security

+## JWT (JSON Web Token)
+1. Secure way of transmitting information between 2 parties in stateless manner - unlike session token where subsequent requests to server with a session token has to land on the same server that issued the session token.
+JWTs are ideal for distributed systems.
+2. User is authenticated once, issued a JWT that contains information like user role.
+The JWT can be sent to APIs & APIs can authorize the user for granting access.
+Helps reduce a load on authentication server.
+3. PKI is used - private key to sign the JWT and public key to verify the JWT
+4. JWT has a.
+Return address - tells who sent the token, b.
+Payload - contains claims (Registered claims & Custom claims) c.
+JWT Wax seal - Signature of JWT to make the JWT temper-proof
+5. Registered claims - has JWT issuer details, JWS subject details (id), Audience for the JWT (API endpoint), Expiry, Issue time
+6. Custom claims - you can have entities like role or any other custom data that may help authenticate and authorize user
+7. JWT is signed and encoded.
+No sensitive information should be part of JWT.

+## OAuth2.0
+1. There are two types of bearer tokens: Identifier-based and Self-contained.
+Self-contained bearer tokens are easy to scale with distributed applications as they do not require the resource server to validate the token with the authorization server.
+On the other hand, an Identifier-based token is a hard-to-guess string, which the resource server needs to validate by making a call to the authorisation server's introspection endpoint, which adds latency and makes it difficult to scale with distributed applications.